cirosantilli/git-tutorial/index.md

                    |         |
                    master    feature *

 Therefore the rebase changes the history, making it look linear and therefore easier to understand.

 This is how you should incorporate upstreams changes on your feature branch before you make a pull request, followed often by a squash interactive rebase.

 ##Interactive rebase

     git rebase -i HEAD~3

-Opens up a vim buffer where you can modify the all commits between `HEAD` and `HEAD~2` (total 3 commits).
+Opens up a Vim buffer where you can modify all commits between `HEAD` and `HEAD~2` (total 3 commits).

 The buffer should contain something like this: